 - Deliver high quality and effective healthcare.

-- Provide training, support research and drive systems change that enriches our communities' capacity to improve health and impact the social determinants of health.
+- Provide training, support research and drive systems change that enriches communities' capacity to improve health and impact the social determinants of health.

 - Create and advocate for innovative healthcare solutions that support the elimination of poverty, homelessness and health disparities.